davidawad/davidawad.github.io/about.md

 ## An Open Letter

-My name is David Awad, ﺩﻳﻔﻴﺪ عوض .
-I'm an aspiring **engineer**, **investor**, and **philosopher**.
+Hi there, I'm David.

-We've never met, but you've taken the time to read my personal website.
-I want to take the time to thank you for doing that.
-I'll try to keep this open letter somewhat brief.
+If you're reading this, you've taken the time to read my personal website.
+Thanks!
+I'll try to keep it brief.

-I grew up in central New Jersey, originally starting college at Rutgers intending to major in musical theater.
-I eventually found my way to a double major in computer science and physics for my undergraduate studies.
-Shortly after that I pursued my graduate degree in computer science at Georgia Tech with an emphasis on computing systems and application infrastructure.
-Somewhere in the middle of this I started a nonprofit with two amazing co-founders that seeks to serve the homeless community, became a teaching assistant with the institute, and have worked as a software engineer in the telecom.

-I spend any free time I have exploring different concepts such as alternating current theory, game design, mechanical and kinetic sculpture techniques, and tools for thinking about jurisprudence.
-The hope has always been that these pursuits would guide me towards worldviews rooted in empirical evidence and sound logic.
-I'm very fortunate to have the opportunity to learn for myself and create value for others.
-I have even built some of these crazy ideas.
-I've built machine learning on large twitter datasets, brain wave sharing social networks, automated paralegals, and self-driving cars.
-Fortunately, there are still plenty of ideas still on my list!
-I get addicted to my projects, and constantly try to make them better if I have the time.
+I'm an Egyptian American from Central Jersey.
+I got in fights, skipped classes, and wasn't that smart, but I called out bullies, supported my friends, and loved doing comedy.
+I started college for musical theater.
+I quickly switched to a double in computer science and physics.
+(Turns out I hated actors).
+I worked with big tech companies until 2016 when I left that behind to start a nonprofit with my friends John and Kelsey.
+I didn't know how to file articles of incorporation, but I could handle McChickens off the hood of my Nissan.
+But it turned out the "non" in nonprofit was literal, so I took a job writing software while doing grad school.

+I spend any free time I have just having fun.
+That can be anything from field equations, water balloons, game theory math, sculpture design, writing good jokes, and fighting traffic tickets.
+I'll be the first to tell you that I have built some stupid ideas.
+But I'm lucky to learn and create value for others in everything I do.

 I believe in objective truth, personal responsibility, limited government, and individual liberty.
-I believe that most of what I create is _pro amore rei_, for the love of the quest.
-Thus, “free” is a matter of *liberty*, not price.
-I see information the same way, so I try to take the time to create tools that can better help people get access to knowledge.
-Solving problems that are of value to others and yourself is the most important thing you can do.
-The world is full of fascinating problems to be solved, and no problem should ever be solved twice.

-The purpose of life is to aspire to something greater than yourself and to dedicate your life to it.
-If my interference will have made the truth more seen, or have better facilitated the carriage of justice, or brought joy to others through the magic of reality, it would have been a life well lived.
+The hope is always to hold views based on empirical evidence and sound logic without getting too full of myself.
+I think life is about finding something greater than yourself and dedicating your life to it.
+If my work helps others seek the truth or facilitate justice or just bring joy to others, then, by all means, it would be a life well-lived.
+I find as I get older, the new problems are just like when I was a kid.
+I still call out bullies, I still support my friends, and I'm obviously hilarious.
+I want to help people solve problems.
+The world is full of fascinating puzzles, and although I'm no Socrates, at least I want to be.

-If you believe we can help each other with our goals, then by all means feel free to reach out.
+If we can help each other, reach out.

-Thanks for taking the time to read my open letter; I hope you find whatever you're looking for.

-Sincerely,
+Best of luck to you

 ![](/public/img/sig.png)